Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Main Results

 The derivation of \eqref{eq:SparseRewardValueMainText} is provided in Lemma \ref{lemma:Vk_bounds_induction_SR}.
-With \eqref{eq:SparseRewardValueMainText}, we can expect that, when $k\geq D(s_0,\mc S_T)$, the value function at the initial state $V_k(s_0)$ would be positive.
-As a result, a greedy policy that recursively finds the next state with the largest value from $s_0$, will generate a path which eventually reaches $\mc S_T$, whenever $k\geq D(s_0,\mc S_T)$.
-More precisely, we have: \begin{proposition}[Sparse Rewards] Let $\mc M = (\mc S,\mc A, P, r, \gamma)$ be a deterministic MDP with terminal states $\mc S_{T}$ and initial state $s_0$.
+With \eqref{eq:SparseRewardValueMainText}, we know that when $k\geq D(s_0,\mc S_T)$, the value function at the initial state $V_k(s_0)$ would be positive.
+Hence, a greedy policy that recursively finds the next state with the largest value from $s_0$, will generate a path which eventually reaches $\mc S_T$, whenever $k\geq D(s_0,\mc S_T)$.
+More precisely, we have: \begin{proposition}[Sparse Rewards] Let $\mc M = (\mc S,\mc A, P, r, \gamma)$ be a deterministic MDP with initial state $s_0$ and terminal states $\mc S_{T}$.
 If the reward function $r(\cdot)$ follows the sparse reward setting (Table \ref{tab:reward_setting}) and the value function and Q-function are zero-initialized \eqref{eq:zero_init}, then after any $k\geq D(s_0,\mc S_{T})$ synchronous value iteration updates \eqref{eq:SyncValueIter}, the Q-function $Q_k$ is a successful Q-function, and a greedy policy follows the shortest path from $s_0$ to $\mc S_T$. \end{proposition}

 We provide a sketch proof here and leave the details in Appendix \ref{proof:absorb_radius_Q_learning}.
 With \eqref{eq:SparseRewardValueMainText} from Lemma \ref{lemma:Vk_bounds_induction_SR}, we can write the value function in this setting as $V_k(s) = \gamma^{d-1}B\cdot\indicator{d\leq k}, d = D(s, \mathcal{S}_T)$.
 Hence a greedy policy taking the agent to the subsequent state with maximum value function will lead the agent one step closer to $\mc S_T$.
-Recursively applying the same argument, we conclude that after $k\geq D(s_0,\mc S_T)$ synchronous value iterations, an agent following the greedy policy finds $\mc S_T$ from $s_0$.
+Recursively applying the same argument, we conclude that after $k\geq D(s_0,\mc S_T)$ SVI, an agent following the greedy policy finds $\mc S_T$ from $s_0$.

+Note that our result in the sparse reward setting (Proposition \ref{prop:comp_sparse_reward}) might seem similar to the classic convergence result for SVI via dynamical programming \cite{bertsekas1995dynamic,sutton2018reinforcement}.
+However, our setting only focuses on the conditions that allow a greedy to find $\mc S_T$ from the initial state $s_0$, rather than all state $s\in \mc S$.
+Therefore, the computational complexity in the sparse reward setting relies on the distance $D(s_0,\mc S_T)$.
+Furthermore, in the OWSP and OWMP settings to be introduced later, our proofs contain share the similar method as the sparse reward setting, hence Proposition \ref{prop:comp_sparse_reward} serves as a good preliminary result for the later parts.